Wydoinn/TeleICU-Monitoring-System/README.md

 ## 🙏 Acknowledgements

 - This project is built upon the YOLOv10 model and the DeepSort algorithm.
-- We extend our gratitude to the authors and contributors of the respective repositories used in this project.
+- I extend my gratitude to the authors and contributors of the respective repositories used in this project.

 ## 📚 References